-There is emerging evidence that some animals can become infected with the virus that causes COVID-19, following close contact with infected humans.
-Globally, only a small number of incidents of infections in animals have been reported in companion animals (mostly cats and dogs), in a limited number of zoo animals and on mink farms.
+There is limited evidence that some animals, including pets, can become infected with SARS-CoV-2 (the virus that causes COVID-19), following close contact with infected humans.
+In several countries in the world, incidents of infections in animals have been reported in companion animals (mostly cats and dogs), in a limited number of zoo animals and on mink farms.
 The majority had contact with infected humans, or humans introduced the infection that then spread among animals, such as farmed mink.
-In the UK, there is no evidence of the virus circulating in livestock in the UK and cases in pet animals are very rare, and there are no mink farms.
+In the UK, there is no evidence of the virus circulating in livestock, cases in pet animals are very rare, and there are no mink farms.
 COVID-19 is driven by human to human transmission, with more than 50 million human cases globally.

-- you should follow the current staying safe guidance at all times
+- you should follow the current guidance on coronavirus in Scotland at all times

 - General guidance for farmers, crofters and other agricultural workers about how to work safely during this time and prevent the spread of COVID-19

-In line with general advice, you should wash your hands regularly with soap, including before and after contact with animals and animal products.
+In line with general advice, you should wash your hands regularly with soap or a sanitising product, including before and after contact with animals and animal products.
 You should avoid touching your eyes, nose or mouth until hands have been thoroughly washed.